qortmdgh4141/Performance-Optimization-of-MLP-Model-for-Regression-Problem/README.md

 - _However, it was found that underfitting occurs, where the predictive performance on the training data does not improve because it does not sufficiently reflect the complexity of the data after some learning progress._ <br/>

-- _This means that the model has been oversimplified, and we believe that the following reasons contributed to this:_ <br/>
+- _This means that the model has been oversimplified, and I believe that the following reasons contributed to this:_ <br/>

   - _Low Model Complexity_<br/>

-    - _We believe that underfitting occurs because the model is too simple or limited._<br/>
+    - _I believe that underfitting occurs because the model is too simple or limited._<br/>

     - _This does not mean that making the current model structure more complex is a good solution.
 This is because the amount of training data is currently small, and making the model structure more complex is very likely to lead to overfitting._ <br/><br/>